RizkyFauziIlmi/Manga-API/README.md

 # Komiindo-manga-api
+This repository is an implementation of a RESTful API for manga using Mongoose, MongoDB, and Express technology.
+The manga data is stored in a MongoDB database and accessed through Mongoose as an ORM (Object Relational Mapper).
+Then, the API is built using Express as a Node.js framework that allows for the fast and easy creation of web applications.
+This repository is ideal for developers looking to create a manga application or to learn how to build a RESTful API using MongoDB, Mongoose, and Express technology.

-this api use database monggoDB, i use my [own data mining tool]() for the source
+***I use my [own data mining tool]() for the source data***

 ## API Reference

 ### Visit this [endpoint](https://komikindo-api.vercel.app/komik-detail/tokyo-ghoul) to test the api

-* Get Komik List
+- ### Get Komik List

 ```http
   GET /komik-list?Parameter1=value&parameter2=value...